census-instrumentation/opencensus-python/context/opencensus-context/README.rst

 Usage
 -----

-In most cases, the context would just work for you automatically.
-This is achieved by leveraging `threading.local()` and `contextvars`.
+In most cases context propagation happens automatically within a process, following the control flow of threads and asynchronous coroutines.
+The runtime context is a dictionary stored in a `context variable <https://docs.python.org/3/library/contextvars.html>`_ when available, and in `thread local storage <https://docs.python.org/2/library/threading.html#threading.local>`_ otherwise.

 There are cases where you may want to propagate the context explicitly: